jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

 <img src="E:\csharp\Enigma\docs\md\User-Manual\img\progcal-graph.png" style="zoom:67%;" />

 Enigma uses the planets, aspects and orbs as defined by you in the *Configuration* and *Progressive configuration*.
+The Moon is automatically omitted from the transits.

 ## Progressive: Out of Bounds Calendar